 Journal articles will be provided electronically through your courses’ Moodle pages.

-For some courses, instructors may list additional books, articles or other documents as supplementary material that cover specific topics in more depth.
-You may also want to undertake your own research in your fields of interest.
-Options for obtaining additional material:
+For some courses, instructors may list additional books, articles or other documents as supplementary material that cover specific topics in more detail.
+While the instructor recommends them for deeper immersion in the subject area, reading them is not mandatory for the course.
+You may find them useful as you undertake your own research in your fields of interest.

 - Students within travel distance of our Bethlehem campus can access course readings at the IIRP Library.
 Because the IIRP Library is non-circulating, materials may be used on-site only.
 Photocopy services are available for a nominal per-page fee (cash only); the use of photocopied materials is subject to U.S. copyright law.